wustlcse/FAQ/docs/index.md

 : [When am I allowed to collaborate on assignments?](#when-am-i-allowed-to-collaborate-on-assignments)

-<a name="prerequisites"></a>prerequisites : Details about course or knowledge/skills required prior to individual courses.
+prerequisites : Details about course or knowledge/skills required prior to individual courses. <a class="anchored" name="prerequisites" id="prerequisites"></a>

 : [Do I need to take CSE 240 before CSE 247?](#do-i-need-to-take-cse--before-cse-)

 : [How much attention should I pay to a course's stated prerequisites?](#how-much-attention-should-i-pay-to-a-courses-stated-prerequisites)

-<a name="programming"></a>programming : Writing computer programs (a.k.a. "coding").
-Reading/writing programs is a foundation of computing.
+programming : Writing computer programs (a.k.a. "coding").
+Reading/writing programs is a foundation of computing. <a class="anchored" name="programming" id="programming"></a>

 : [How can I get involved in programming contests?](#how-can-i-get-involved-in-programming-contests)